 Customer Service has free language interpreter services available for non-English speakers.
-You can ask for this information in alternative formats such as Braille, large print, or audio.
+You can ask for this information in alternative formats such as Braille and large print.

-Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2025.
+Benefits, premiums, and/or copayments/coinsurance may change on January 1, 2025.

 The formulary, pharmacy network, and/or provider network may change at any time.
 You will receive notice when necessary.
 We will notify affected enrollees about changes at least 30 days in advance.